MysteryPancake/Houdini-VBD/README.md

 <img src="./images/demo.webp" height="300">

 Very early WIP of Vertex Block Descent in Houdini.
-It doesn't use any plugins, as god intended.
+It runs natively without plugins, as god intended.

 There's an OpenCL version for performance, and a VEX version for debugging.
 Both are included in the HIP files.